 They LOVED making them because of the quick and easy results and how much they differed each time.
 The unpredictability was part of the surprise and fun!
 In the end we made at least 20 or more.
 And Pop keeps getting the spinner out of the cupboard because she wants to make some more!

 Now that they are thoroughly dry I am going to iron them (low heat, on reverse, under a tea towel) and then straighten them up and frame them together into a large frame with a white mount edge and black frame.
-I will add it to this post when I’ve done it!

 - creativity: using a range of media, experimenting with making art with new equipment, colour mixing, discussing how a picture looks